rixx/books.rixx.de/src/reviews/2013/the-phoenix-project-a-novel-about-it-devops-and-helping-your-business-win.md

   rating: 3
 ---

-The Phoenix Project is a very nice management introduction for IT projects, talking about ITIL, about processes and about Agile Methods.<br /><br />It's only very basically made up to seem like a novel instead of a textbook, but if you accept it as such (a very entertaining textbook instead of a novel), it works really well.<br /><br />Also, the depiction of what can, must and will go wrong in IT Operations is just so spot on it might hurt.
+The Phoenix Project is a very nice management introduction for IT projects, talking about ITIL, about processes and about Agile Methods.

+It's only very basically made up to seem like a novel instead of a textbook, but if you accept it as such (a very entertaining textbook instead of a novel), it works really well.

+Also, the depiction of what can, must and will go wrong in IT Operations is just so spot on it might hurt.